 There are four things to look for on a Point & Figure chart:

 Support is the price level at which demand is thought to be strong enough to prevent the price from declining further.
 Support levels are easy to spot on P&F charts.
-In particular, a sequence of O-Columns with equals lows marks a clear support level.
+In particular, a sequence of O-Columns with equal lows marks a clear support level.

 Resistance is the price level at which selling is thought to be strong enough to prevent the price from rising further.
 Resistance levels are also easy to spot on P&F charts.
-In particular, a sequence of X-Columns with equals highs marks a clear resistance level.
+In particular, a sequence of X-Columns with equal highs marks a clear resistance level.

 Trendlines are drawn automatically on the Point & Figure charts.
 An upward sloping trendline is called a Bullish Support Line.
 A downward sloping trendline is called a Bearish Resistance Line.
 Bullish Support Lines slope up at 45 degrees and start from an important low.
 At a minimum, it takes a column sequence of 5-3-5-3-5-3 to produce an advance steep enough to maintain this angle.
 X-Columns need to be at least 5 boxes with O-Columns a maximum of 3 boxes.
 An X-Column greater than 5 would allow for an O-Column greater than 3.